 ● Animal: Dusky gopher frog, Lithobates sevosus

-● Project: Breed and release a sufficient number of dusky gopher frogs to be the genesis of a new population of this Endangered Species.
+● Project: Breed, release and monitor newly released dusky gopher frogs to be the genesis of a new population of this critically endangered species.

 ● Why?: Without additional populations, the survival of the dusky gopher frog in the wild is unlikely.
-Using cutting edge reproductive technologies that were invented and refined by Memphis Zoo scientists, our research staff and our partners at the Detroit, Omaha, Dallas, St. Paul, and Birmingham zoos are preparing to produce thousands of froglets in 2018 and every year thereafter.
-The importance of succeeding couldn’t be any clearer – it could help save the dusky gopher frog from extinction.
+Using both cutting-edge reproductive technologies and the creation of captive habitat that mimics a wild pond for natural breeding, our research staff and partnering zoos have produced thousands of froglets since 2017.
+The importance of succeeding couldn’t be any clearer – it could help save the dusky gopher frog from extinction in the wild.

 A female dusky gopher frog next to one of its larval offspring.
 The maturing tadpole has grown rear legs and is approximately three weeks from morphing into a miniature of its mother.